 - On 8 October 2018, Nabeel Rajab was shortlisted for the Václav Havel Human Rights Prize, which is bestowed upon those who deliver outstanding commitment and action in the defence of human rights, both in Europe and internationally.

 Case One: Twitter

-In this case, Rajab faces 15 years for comments made on Twitter.
+In this case, Nabeel is serving 5 years of prison for comments made on Twitter.
 He has been charged with the following:

 - “Spreading rumours in wartime” and “insulting a neighbouring country”, under articles 133 and 215 of Bahrain’s penal code, for comments criticising the Saudi-led war in Yemen, of which Bahrain is a member.
 These charges carry up to ten years and two years respectfully.

 - “Insulting a statutory body”, under article 216 of Bahrain’s penal code, for allegations of torture by security forces in Bahrain’s largest prison, Jau.
 This charge carries up to a two-year sentence.